mealie-recipes/mealie/docs/docs/documentation/getting-started/faq.md

 For more information, check out the [Permissions and Public Access guide](./usage/permissions-and-public-access.md).

-## Can I use fail2ban with mealie?
+## Can I use fail2ban with Mealie?
-Yes, mealie is configured to properly forward external IP addresses into the `mealie.log` logfile.
+Yes, Mealie is configured to properly forward external IP addresses into the `mealie.log` logfile.
 Note that due to restrictions in docker, IP address forwarding only works on Linux.

 Your fail2ban usage should look like the following:
 ```